leonidas/transparency/README.md

 where `element` is value of `id`, `class`, `name` attribute or `data-bind` attribute of the target element.
 Similarly, `attribute` is the name of the target attribute.

 When a directive function is executed, `this` is bound to the current model object.
-In addition, directive function receives current element as `params.element`, current index as `params.index` and current value as `params.value`.
+In addition, the directive function receives current element as `params.element`, current index as `params.index` and current value as `params.value`.

 The return value of a directive function is assigned to the matching element attribute.
 The return value should be